Operational derivation of Maxwell-Boltzmann distribution with Maxwell's demon model: Discussion

-where ${\cal F}=\sum_{n}{u_{n}}^2$ is the sum of squared values of the fluctuating potential.
-Equation (\ref{approx}) means that the NOT gate does negative work, $\ave{W}<0$, thus it makes energy dissipate to the external space (environment).
-Further, it is proportional to the fluctuation of the potential.
+Equation (\ref{FD}) means that the response of the system to the external field results in the positive work by demon, $\ave{W}>0$, which is dissipated into the heat bath.
+Further, it is proportional to the fluctuation of the external field.
 It is a simple expression of the dissipation-fluctuation theorem in the linear approximation of the fluctuating potential $u_{n}$.
+Also, Eq. (\ref{FD}) is interesting in the sense that our model explicitly takes into account of the cost of `forgetting the past', which is simply neglected in the standard consideration of Markovian processes.

-The readers who are familiar with the standard dissipation-fluctuation theorem would feel more comfortable with the fluctuation in time rather than the spatial one of the external potential.
-In that case, one can reorder the site numbers according to the order of occurrence of the NOT gate.
+The readers who are familiar with the standard dissipation-fluctuation theorem \cite{kubo} would feel more comfortable with the fluctuation in time rather than the spatial one of the external potential.
+In that case, one can reorder the site numbers according to the order of occurrence of $u_n$.
 Then, the $n$ can be interpreted as time, and the average $\langle \cdot \rangle$ can be understood as that over a long time.